 In addition, we advance a series of recommendations that should be implemented by states irrespective of which model might prevail to ensure the proper and efficient functioning of any standing investigative support entity within the UN.

-MEMBERS OF THE ADVISORY GROUP
+ADVISORY GROUP MEMBERS

-To support this project, IPS has convened a high-ranking and truly international advisory group of academics and practitioners willing to share their expertise:
+To support this project, IPS convened a high-ranking and truly international advisory group of academics and practitioners willing to share their expertise:

 - Ceclie Aptel, Director of Policy, Strategy and Knowledge, IFRC (ex officio)

 - Kingsley Abbott, Head Global Accountability Initiative, International Commission of Jurists

 - Dapo Akande, Co-Director ELAC, University of Oxford